Search Results :

 • After uploading the metadata details, navigate to the Identity Provider Settings section.
 Hover over the Select Actions dropdown and click on Test Configuration.

-ASP.NET Core- Test Configuration
+ASP.NET Framework- Test Configuration

 • The screenshot below shows a successful result.
 Click on SSO Integration to further continue with the SSO Integration.

-ASP.NET Framework - Test Configuration
+ASP.NET Framework- Test Configuration

 • If you are experiencing any error on the module end you'll be shown with the window similar to below.